 - Results of the TOEFL or IELTS if required (institution code = 2098).
 Please see the Graduate School’s English Language Proficiency Requirement page for more details.

-To receive full consideration for graduate assistantships or fellowships, complete applications must be submitted by December 15 for the subsequent fall term.
+To ensure your application receives full consideration please submit your completed application by December 15 for the subsequent fall term.

 Costs, Financial Aid, and Housing

 Please see the Graduate School’s Tuition Rates page.